turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 ---

+## Learning Goals
+Below are technical goals that you should be applying in this project.<br>
+The priority of these goals are demonstrated using a star grading system.<br>
+By the end of this project: <br>
+  Student should have a functional understanding of the concept ⭐ ⭐ ⭐ <br>
+  Student should have a familiar understanding, but may still have questions ⭐ ⭐ <br>
+  Student should be be aware of the concept, but may need further resources to implement ⭐

-## Technical Expectations
+### Explicit Technical Expectations
+* Consume two or more external APIs ⭐ ⭐ ⭐
+* Build APIs that return JSON responses ⭐ ⭐ ⭐

-* Use an external OAuth provider to authenticate users
+* Use an external OAuth provider to authenticate users ⭐ ⭐
-* Consume two or more external APIs
-* Utilize a Service-Oriented Architecture with a front-end, a back-end, and at least two microservices
+* Utilize a Service-Oriented Architecture with a front-end, a back-end, and at least two microservices ⭐ ⭐
-* Implement a production-quality user interface using Bootstrap or other common CSS styling framework
+* Implement a production-quality user interface using Bootstrap or other common CSS styling framework ⭐ ⭐
-* Optimize your application using at least one of the following: database indexing, eager loading, caching, background workers, or AJAX requests
+* Optimize your application using at least one of the following: database indexing, eager loading, caching, background workers, or AJAX requests ⭐

+### Explicit Professional Expectations

+* Practice good project management by using project boards, participating in daily stand-ups and team retros ⭐ ⭐ ⭐
+* Utilize quality workflow practices: small commits, descriptive pull requests, and code reviews ⭐ ⭐
+* Write thorough, understandable documentation ⭐ ⭐

+### Implicit Learning Goals

+* Reading Documentation
+* Time Management
+* Prioritizing Work
+* Breaking down large project into small pieces
+* Breaking down a problem into small steps
+* Practice individual research (articles, videos, mentors)
+* Self-advocacy in a team

 ## Phases